RaghuGannaram/SystemDesignCrashCourse/projects/URL Shortener/url-shortener.md

 -   **Redirection:**

         -   When a short URL is accessed, redirect the user to the original URL.
         -   Ensure the provided URL is valid.
         -   Redirect to default 404 page for invalid/expired short URLs.

+### Key Generation Service (KGS):

+        Responsibilities:

+        -   Generates unique short codes for short URLs.

+        Implementation:

+        -   Utilizes a random key generation algorithm to create unique short codes.
+        -   Manages a pool of unused keys and used keys.
+        -   Ensures key uniqueness and availability.
+        -   Synchronizes access to the key pool

+### Analytics Service:

+        Responsibilities:

+        -   Logs user interactions with short URLs.
+        -   Provides access statistics for short URLs.

+        Implementation:

+        -   Logs user access to short URLs.
+        -   Tracks the number of clicks and other relevant metrics.
+        -   Generates access statistics for short URLs.

 ### Additional Services:

+-   **Monitoring & Logging:**

+        -   Monitors system health and logs requests for auditing and debugging purposes.
+        -   Utilizes monitoring tools like **Prometheus**, **Grafana**, or **ELK Stack** for monitoring and logging.

 -   **Rate Limiting:**

-    -   Implement rate limiting to prevent abuse and ensure fair usage.
+         -   Implements rate limiting to prevent abuse and ensure fair usage of the service.

--   **URL Analytics and Tracking:**

-    -   Implement a component for tracking user interactions with short URLs.
-    -   Collect data on the number of clicks, geographic information, and user agents.
+         -   Uses tools like **Redis** or **Nginx** for rate limiting.

 -   **URL Expiration and Archiving:**

         -   Implement a mechanism to set expiration dates for short URLs.
         -   Archive or delete expired URLs to manage the database efficiently.

-## 6. Data Storage:
+## Data Layer:

 ### Database Selection: